Manipulating polariton condensates by Rashba-Dresselhaus coupling at room temperature: R esults

+Finally we measure the spin dependent momentum and real space imaging of the polariton condensate under different voltage.
 In the experiments, the polaritons condense at $k_x=0$, such that we observe the condensate mainly located at the center of the Brillouin zone when the voltage is zero.
 The spin-dependent momentum space imaging can be seen in Fig. 4 where the spin-splitting of the polariton condensate is absent when the voltage is zero (Fig. 4(a-c)), whereas the polariton condensate is split at 4.5 V as shown in Fig. 4(d-f).
-In this scenario, the momentum of the polariton condensate is shifted and different spin components gain a non-zero momentum of around $k_x=0.258 \mu$m$^{-1}$.
-In accordance with the momentum space, the RD interaction in the microcavity also modifies the distribution of the polariton condensate in real space.
+In this scenario, the momentum of the polariton condensate is shifted and different spin components gain a non-zero momentum of around $k_x=\pm0.258\ \mu$m$^{-1}$.
+In accordance with the momentum space, the RD interaction in the microcavity modifies the distribution of the polariton condensate in real space due to the non-zero momentum gained.
 In the cold atom condensate, the two Raman lasers induce the coupling of the inner states of the atoms and create the Rashba interaction, which results in the separation of the atoms with different spins.
-In the experiments, we measure the distribution of the exciton polariton condensate in different spin polarizations and observe the spin-splitting of the polariton condensate in real space (see Fig. 4(j-l)) by around of 0.86 $\mu$m.
-This spin-splitting of the polariton condensate in real space is also absent when the voltage across the microcavity is zero (Fig. 4(g-i)), demonstrating the RD effect occuring at 4.5 V. These results show clearly the RD effect onto the exciton polariton condensates at room temperature.
+Similar separation in real space with cavity photons is observed in \cite{poland spin separation}.
+In our experiments, we measure the distribution of the exciton polariton condensate in different spin polarizations and observe the spin-splitting of the polariton condensate in real space (see Fig. 4(j-l)) by about 0.86 $\mu$m.
+This spin-splitting of the polariton condensate in real space is also absent when the voltage across the microcavity is zero (Fig. 4(g-i)), demonstrating the RD effect occuring at 4.5 V. The other two Stokes parameters in momentum and real space are shown in Supplementary Fig. 8 and Supplementary Fig. 9.
+These results clearly show the RD effect onto the exciton polariton condensates at room temperature.

+Polaritons can also be trapped in a smaller perovskite microplate, leading to discrete energy levels (Supplementary Fig. 10).
+To this end, we choose a smaller perovskite microplate but in the same microcavity to investigate the influence of the RD effect on higher-order polariton modes.
+From the results shown in Fig. 5, one can see that besides the ground state, the higher-order modes with opposite spins are also split by the RD effect and the circularly polarized momentum space imaging shows a particular spin texture.
+Thus, this kind of perovskite microcavity can also be used to explore novel non-Hermitian physics \cite{38Gao Nature,39Gao PRL}, involving remarkable and even complicated RD spin-splitting.